ASBESTOS TESTING

 Can I take my own Samples?

 We get asked this all the time, and our answer is always the same, asbestos is a known human carcinogen, which is perfectly safe when left undisturbed, without breakage, however once the fibres become airborne, then the potential risk of exposure is a possibility.
-The UK Health and safety Executive (HSE) advise that you can take the sample yourself providing it is already broken off and that there is no risk of spreading the debris or exposing yourself to the dust.
+The UK Health and safety Executive (HSE) advise that you can take the samples yourself providing it is already broken off and that there is no risk of spreading the debris or exposing yourself to the dust.
+Whist it may not appear to be difficult to take samples, please remember that at Ferncroft, our surveyors are fully trained, insured and provided with the correct personal protective disposable overalls and respirator for the task.

 Source: Health and Safety Executive (UK)